aptech/docs/docs/CR-dataopen.rst

 6. Files opened in read mode cannot be written to.
 The pointer is set to the beginning of the file and the writer function is disabled for files opened in this way.
-This is the only mode available for matrix files (.fmt), which are always written in one piece with the :func:`save` command.
+This is the only mode available for matrix files (.fmt), which are always written in one piece with the `save` command.

 7. Files opened in append mode cannot be read.
 The pointer is set to the end of the file so that a subsequent write to the file with the writer